-Cheap and good value for money are not necessarily the same thing – especially when you are buying topsoil for your garden.
+Cheap and good value for money is not necessarily the same thing – especially when you are buying topsoil for your garden.
 Here’s why

 - Cheap topsoil may contain contaminants that are bad for you and bad for the environment.

 - Unscreened soil could be full of unwanted debris.
 Bricks, rubble, roots and rubbish won’t help your plants grow

 - Unscrupulous traders have been known to sell subsoil as topsoil.
 They are different very things.
 Subsoil will never support strong plant growth